muldjord/skyscraper/docs/CONFIGINI.md

 This file can be generated with the '--cache report:missing' option or made manually.

-NOTE!
+NOTE 1!
 You might also want to check out the 'excludePattern' option.

+NOTE 2!
+If you create a file named '.skyscraperignore' within any subfolder of the input dir, all files from that directory will be ignored by Skyscraper.

 ###### Allowed in sections
 `[main]`, `[<PLATFORM>]`